Shujun-Qi/aple/README.md

 # Advanced Policy Logic Engine - APLE
 APLE is a part of the project One-Policy-That-Rule-Them-All.
+APLE presents a new logic engine in a top-down matching manner (similar to Prolog).
+The implementation of the logic engine follows the language concept of (Warren Abstract Machine Book)[https://github.com/mthom/scryer-prolog/blob/master/wambook/wambook.pdf].

+This project follows and leverages the concepts and designs from existing rust logic language implementation such as (Data-frog)[], (scryer-prolog)[] and (logru)[].

 # Available APIs
 ## Predicate: